a man in a white tank top and red shoes is playing basketball

 What are the German reciprocal pronouns?

-In German, the German reciprocal pronouns are mostly the same as the plural reflexive pronouns sich, uns, and euch, but there is one additional one that is only used for reciprocal situations: einander.
+In German, the German reciprocal are mostly the same as the plural reflexive pronouns sich, uns, and euch, but there is one additional one that is only used for reciprocal situations: einander.
 These pronouns all translate to “each other” or “one another,” and you can use them to express mutual actions, just like you would in English.
 For example,

 reciprocal verbreciprocal pronoun